webosose/website/content/en/docs/tools/sdk/cli/cli-release-notes.md

 ### Changed features

-* Updated the minimum supported node version from v8.12.0 to v10.24.1.
+* Updated the minimum supported Node.js version from v8.12.0 to v10.24.1.

 ### Fixed issues